British Vogue's editor-in-chief Edward Enninful calls for more education after racial profiling incident

 "As a black man it's not the first time I've been profiled, and it certainly won't be the last," Enninful said, telling CNN's Christiane Amanpour about the incident in which a security guard told him he had to access the building via the loading bay.
 "It wasn't an isolated incident," he continued, adding, "had I been younger I would have been so upset.
 I wouldn't be able to say anything, but now I can talk about it.
 I've got the platform to speak about it and I don't want this to happen to the next generation."

-Born in Ghana and raised in multicultural west London, 48-year-old Eneninful is one of a few people of color in the fashion press to hold the role of editor-in-chief (Lindsay Peoples Wagner helms Teen Vogue).
+Born in Ghana and raised in multicultural west London, 48-year-old Enninful is one of a few people of color in the fashion press to hold the role of editor-in-chief (Lindsay Peoples Wagner helms Teen Vogue).
 And while there has never been any shortage of criticism directed at magazines and fashion brands for favoring depictions of white beauty, Enninful finds himself overseeing the magazine at a time of unprecedented demands for change -- not to mention some industry firsts, including the appointment of Samira Nasr as the first woman of color at the head of Harper's Bazaar.

 But Enninful, who invited Meghan, Duchess of Sussex, to be the guest editor of last year's September issue, says that diversity has been his focus from the start.